Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 Cause #9: Natural Aging

 Here’s some good news: if only the oldest leaves at the bottom of your plant are turning yellow, it might just be natural aging.
+Plants don’t keep their leaves forever — it takes energy to maintain foliage, and sometimes a plant drops older leaves to focus on new growth.

 Signs it’s just natural aging: